Site Overlay

 Healthcare Taxonomy Code 282NR1301X

-Rural acute care hospitals provide a range of services, including emergency care, inpatient stays, and outpatient services like lab testing and primary care, serving as a vital health and economic hub for their communities.
+Rural acute care hospitals provide a range of services, including emergency care, inpatient stays, and outpatient services such as lab testing and primary care, serving as vital health and economic hubs for their communities.

 Their specific services can vary based on community needs, with some focusing more on emergency care, like the new Rural Emergency Hospital (REH) model.